 Whether you're interested in going green with your cleaning products, cross-country skiing, alpaca farming, or sound engineering, pull out your laptop and start exploring the ins and outs while you have the time.

-Cash in Your Rewards
+17. Cash In Your Rewards

 Check your credit card points and cash-back programs from your phone or laptop to see if you have enough to turn in for rewards, cash, or a discount on your bills.

-Prioritize Your Subscriptions
+18. Prioritize Your Subscriptions

-Take a few minutes between binge watching to take inventory of your current subscriptions—from magazines, beauty boxes, and your digital media to services like Amazon and Thrive Market and decide if there are any you don't utilize enough to continue paying for or if there's a subscription that you would benefit from that you aren't already using, like meal delivery.
+Take a few minutes between binge-watching to take inventory of your current subscriptions—from magazines, beauty boxes, and your digital media to services like Amazon and Thrive Market and decide if there are any you don't utilize enough to continue paying for or if there's a subscription that you would benefit from that you aren't already using, like meal delivery.

 Also, check out your product subscriptions and update those too.
 My kid just recently went up a diaper size which means I need to go through my diaper subscriptions and adjust accordingly.

-Clean Out Your Phone
+19. Clean Out Your Phone

 If your phone has been nagging you to clear out the selfies for the last seven weeks, now's a good time to finally part ways with bad pictures, unused apps, and old downloads.

-Organize Your Music
+20. Organize Your Music

 Use your downtime to sort through your libraries, organize playlists, and discover new music on Spotify, iTunes, and YouTube.

 If you don't already, invest in a little self-care in the form of journaling.
-Experts believe that the practice of putting words, emotions, thoughts, and ideas on paper is a great way to practice emotional intelligence and to clear your head space.
+Experts believe that the practice of putting words, emotions, thoughts, and ideas on paper is a great way to practice emotional intelligence and clear your head space.

-Grab Some Cleaning Supplies Without Leaving Bed
+22. Grab Some Cleaning Supplies Without Leaving Bed